RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 ## The first quandary: how to introduce types in an untyped language?

-If we restrict ourselves to Classic Rexx, we are supposed to be working with a _typeless_, or _untyped_, language: "everything is a string".
-Then speaking of different types of string would, at first glance, look like a contradiction: we would have not one, but several types (of string).
+If we restrict ourselves to Classic Rexx, we are supposed to be working with a _typeless_, or _untyped_, language, since "everything is a string".
+Then speaking of different types of string would, at first glance, look like a contradiction: we would have not one, but several types (of strings).

 On further reflection, though, we can see that this quandary is imaginary; that "everything is a string", indeed, does _not_ strictly mean that there are no types.
-What "there are no types" means is "there are no declarations", that is, both (a) that "you don't have to specify beforehand the type of a variable" and (b) that "a variable can change types dynamically at run-time".
+What is meant when one says that in (classic) Rexx "there are no types" is that "there are no declarations", i.e., both (a) that "you don't have to specify beforehand the type of a variable" and (b) that "a variable can change types dynamically at run-time".
 But Rexx variables _do have_ types.
-For example, arithmetic types: you can multiply two variables if and only if they are both numbers (i.e., if they are both of the arithmetic type);
+For example, arithmetic types: you can multiply two variables if and only if they are both numbers (i.e., if they are both of the same, _arithmetic_, type);
 otherwise, you get a Syntax error, i.e., the _type system_ complains (at run-time).

 In this sense, adapting the nomenclature to include two or more types of strings should not be too difficult.
-It reduces to a _documentation problem_.
+It will reduce to a _documentation problem_.

 ## The second quandary: Unicode-first vs. compatibility